profsmith89/ctps/_sources/chap12.md

 ## Time complexity of brute-force sorting

 Given that `insertion_sort` contains two nested for-loops that iterate at most $n$-times, where $n$ is the length of the input list, we can surmise that the computational complexity of this approach is $O(n^2)$.
-And if you think about the worst case number of swaps that will occur during an insertion sort, you'll calculate it to be $(n * (n - 1))/2$.
+And if you think about the worst-case number of swaps that will occur during an insertion sort, you'll calculate it to be $(n * (n - 1))/2$.

 ```{admonition} You Try It